atomicadi/Python-Course-Assignments/Day02/README.md

 Where, h = Planck constant, k<sub>B</sub> = Boltzmann constant, T = temperature, m = mass of molecule.

-To solve the assignment I used ChatGpt (Weizmann subscription version) only once to know how to import verious types of constants (e.g., plack's constsnt).
+To solve the assignment I used ChatGpt (Weizmann subscription version) only once to know how to import verious types of constants (e.g., plack's constsnt, Boltzmann constant, etc.).